rwieruch/blog_robinwieruch_content/blog/react-starter/index.md

 * still SPA/CSR friendly, but SSR is opt-in
 * no framework/company lock-in
 * lightweight
-* does not get in the way of React's core
+* does not mingle with React on a feature level
+  * therefore focus on React itself and not a framework
 * gentle learning curve for getting to know React's fundamentals

 **React with Vite Disadvantages:**

 * prioritizes SPA/CSR
 * no framework support
+* no access to architectural features provided by React for integrated frameworks
+  * e.g. React Server Components (RSC)

 **Why it may not be the default in React's documentation:**

+* uses SPA/CSR over SSR
+* technical lock-in prevents developers from using all React features
+  * e.g. React Server Components (RSC)
+* not contributing to the vision
+  * of having a React framework
+  * of enabling diverse rendering techniques
+  * of enabling all available React features
+    * e.g. React Server Components (RSC)
-* framework (here: React) agnostic (React is not its poster child)
+* framework (here: React) agnostic
+  * React is not Vite's priority
   * from [Evan You](https://twitter.com/youyuxi) the creator of Vue
-* not contributing to the vision of having a React framework
-* uses SPA/CSR over SSR

 # React with Next